 Raventos I Blanc Manuel Raventos

 A pioneer of the terroir-driven approach to Cava production.
-Raventos I Blanc have successfully shifted the focus from their (admittedly beautiful) winery to the vineyard, where they continue to employ organic and biodynamic practices to harvest the fruit of the highest quality.
-Operating outside of the Cava framework, Raventos I Blanc nonetheless make specular Cavas, and none more so than the flagship Manuel Raventos.
+Raventos I Blanc has successfully shifted the focus from their (admittedly beautiful) winery to the vineyard.
+They continue to employ organic and biodynamic practices to harvest the highest quality fruit.
+Outside the Cava framework, Raventos I Blanc makes specular Cavas, none more so than the flagship Manuel Raventos.
 Subject to extended lees-aging, it is a complex, yeasty Cava of incredible depth and complexity.

 Recaredo Cava Turo d’en Mota

-Ton Mata is one of the most devoted, talented and innovative winemakers alive in Penedes today, a man totally dedicated to his terroir and to nurturing the region’s signature grape, Xarel-lo, to perfection.
+Ton Mata is one of the most devoted, talented, and innovative winemakers alive in Penedes today, a man dedicated to his terroir and nurturing the region’s signature grape, Xarel-lo, to perfection.
 Do you want proof?
 Well, taste his fantastic single-vineyard Cava Turo d’en Mota, produced from an old-vine plot of Xarel-lo.
-It is simply astonishingly, an intensely concentrated Cava with a pronounced vinosity and chewiness that demands to be served with only the finest cuisine.
-Dover sole perhaps?
+It is an intensely concentrated Cava with a pronounced vinosity and chewiness that demands to be served with only the finest cuisine.
+Dover sole, perhaps?

 Agusti Torello Mata Kripta

-Established by a family of tailors and musicians, Augusti Torello Mata is justly proud of their rich, powerful house style which reaches its apogee in the prestige cuvee Kripta.
-A talking point among Cava connoisseurs, Kripta is renowned for its replica Roman bottle and for its totally unique style.
-It is arguably the Krug of Cava, boasting an oaky, refined palate and layers upon layers of complex notes including vanilla, toffee, caramel, and toast.
+Established by a family of tailors and musicians, Augusti Torello Mata is justly proud of their rich, powerful house style, which reaches its apogee in the prestige cuvee Kripta.
+A talking point among Cava connoisseurs, Kripta is renowned for its replica Roman bottle and unique style.
+The Krug of Cava is arguably boasting an oaky, refined palate and layers upon layers of complex notes, including vanilla, toffee, caramel, and toast.
 Utterly delicious and worth buying for the stylish amphora bottle alone.

 Segura Viudas Cava Reserva Heredad Rose

-Owned by the Freixenet group, Segura Viudas is nonetheless marketed as a totally separate entity and Freixenet has wisely left the winemaking team to their own devices.
-Today, winemaker Gabriel Suberviola produces an exciting range of both traditional and modern Cavas, although it’s the Pinot Noir rose that we have fallen in love with.
+Owned by the Freixenet group, Segura Viudas is nonetheless marketed as a separate entity, and Freixenet has wisely left the winemaking team to their own devices.
+Today, winemaker Gabriel Suberviola produces an exciting range of traditional and modern Cavas, although it’s the Pinot Noir rose that we have fallen in love with.
 Produced in minute quantities, the Cava Reserva Heredad Rose is one of the region’s best buys, a stylish and consistent prestige cuvee.
-It deserves a warm evening, great company and even better food.
+It deserves a warm evening, great company, and even better food.